 Last edited by Drake Sigar; 22-09-2013 at 05:46 PM.

 22-09-2013, 06:30 PM #17356

 I wasn't quite finished with RF Armageddon, but it started crashing every five to ten minutes, this after I'd played through it twice.
 The crashes got more and more frequent, starting with only one crash every four to five hours and then eventually happening so often that the game is unplayable.
 Very weird.

 So now I'm playing Red Faction Gorilla.
 GFWL won't even install, which is possibly due to Win8 (it wouldn't install with Toy Soldiers either, at least).
 Apparently the new GFWL (Xbox Live or something) works, but so does XLiveless, except that it doesn't save my keybindings so I have to reconfigure those every time I play.
 Bit annoying, but better than installing GFWL, at least.
 And all the graphics errors people are getting seem absent from my game too.

-GFWL has done more to damage Microsofts reputation to me than anything, even ME.I'm failing to writing a blog, specifically about playing games the wrong way
+GFWL has done more to damage Microsofts reputation to me than anything, even ME.I am once again writing a blog, vaguely about playing games the wrong way

 - Jun 2011